What Does PS Mean? Main Takeaways:

 The PS also makes regular appearances in social media chats (otherwise known as instant messaging).
 These fast-moving, real-time conversations can lead participants to forget to share information.
 The PS gives them a way to add it back in.

-Just as PS represents an afterthought in traditional letter writing, it plays a similar role in this more modern form of communication.
+Just as the postscript represents an afterthought in traditional letter writing, it plays a similar role in this more modern form of communication.

 When a Postscript Isn’t Enough

 Let’s face it.
 Sometimes a single afterthought just isn’t enough.
-In fact, sometimes one afterthought leads to another, which leads to another, which leads to… Well, you get the idea.
+In fact, sometimes one afterthought leads to another, which leads to another, which leads to… a compound PS.

 Thankfully, you aren’t limited to a single postscript.
 Here’s how to share multiple afterthoughts in your correspondence: